-From a playing standpoint, the Eb tuning shouldn’t pose much of a challenge in terms of fretboard knowledge if you have studied it before with standard tuning, since all the patterns stay the same, they just sound one semitone lower than before.
+From a playing standpoint, the Eb tuning shouldn’t pose much of a challenge in terms of fretboard knowledge if you’ve studied it with standard tuning, since all the patterns stay the same.
+They just sound one semitone lower than before.

-If you are playing with other musicians, especially another guitarist who is tuned in standard, keep in mind that the same fret on your guitars will play two notes that are one semitone apart.
+If you’re playing with other musicians, especially another guitarist who’s tuned in standard, keep in mind that the same fret on your guitars will play two notes that are one semitone apart.